MakeRedundant/Simple-Password-Generator/README.md

 The website will save multiple passwords each independetly should the user require multiple generated passwords

 ## Usage
-User can utilise the website to generate secure passwords that suits their requirements.
+Users can utilise the website to generate secure passwords that suits their requirements.
 The website can be viewed below with a link to the deployed website.

 ## Screenshot